CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 * Have Internet access.
 * Access to a Windows PC with Microsoft Excel 2016 installed OR access to a Mac with Microsoft Excel 2016 installed.
-As an LSC student you get Office for free.
+(As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
-* Access to SIMnet (your instructor will provide you with an access code).
+* Register for access to the McGraw-Hill SIMnet environment.

 ## Instructor Guidelines and Policies

 ### Communication
-We will use <a href="https://slack.com" target="_blank">slack.com</a> for most student-to-professor and student-to-student communication.
+We will use <a href="https://slack.com" target="_blank">Slack.com</a> for most student-to-professor and student-to-student communication.
 Slack is an online communication tool that allows team members or students in a class to stay in contact with each other.

 With Slack, you can hold a direct conversation with your instructor, share an idea with one of your classmates, or enter into a discussion with a group of your classmates.